 You will learn how to fight both standing up and while on the ground, as well as how to defend yourself against an armed (gun, club, knife, etc.) attacker.

-The jiu-jitsu classes at the South Hills Martial Arts Center are taught by Joseph Hedderman, a 10th degree black belt with over 60 years of jiu-jitsu experience, and his son, Tony Hedderman, a 7th degree black belt with over 30 years of jiu-jitsu experience.
+The jiu-jitsu classes at the South Hills Martial Arts Center are taught by Tony Hedderman, a 7th degree black belt with over 40 years of jiu-jitsu experience, and his senior staff.